swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

  it must resist and reject ?” -&nbsp; Shelton

 Auto- transfusion of  blood is one of the last means of stimulation.
-It also impedes rest and  relaxation.</p>
+It also impedes rest and  relaxation.

-    <p>80
+    80

 &nbsp;